minhaoJ2/minhaoj2.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year M.S. student in Computer Science at [University of Illinois at Urbana-Champaign](https://illinois.edu/) working in [Data Mining Group (DMG)](http://dm1.cs.uiuc.edu/) advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/).
+I am a second-year M.S. student in Computer Science at [University of Illinois at Urbana-Champaign](https://illinois.edu/) working in [Data Mining Group (DMG)](http://dm1.cs.uiuc.edu/) advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/).
 I obtained my B.S. with a dual degree in Computer Science and Mathematics at UIUC.

 My current research area is in **Machine Learning** and **Natural Language Processing**.
 And my exploration interests lie in the intersections of general **Machine Learning theory**, **Data Mining** and **Deep Learning**.